Self-contained breathing apparatus

 A self-contained breathing apparatus (SCBA) is a respirator worn to provide an autonomous supply of breathable gas in an atmosphere that is immediately dangerous to life or health from a gas cylinder.
 They are typically used in firefighting and industry.
 The term self-contained means that the SCBA is not dependent on a remote supply of breathing gas (e.g., through a long hose).
 They are sometimes called industrial breathing sets.
-Some types are also referred to as a compressed air breathing apparatus (CABA) or simply breathing apparatus (BA).
+Some types are also referred to as a compressed air breathing apparatus (CABA) or simply breathing apparatus.
 Unofficial names include air pack, air tank, oxygen cylinder or simply pack, terms used mostly in firefighting.
 If designed for use under water, it is also known as a scuba set (self-contained underwater breathing apparatus).

 An open circuit SCBA typically has three main components: a high-pressure gas storage cylinder, (e.g., 2216 to 5500 psi, about 150 to 374 atmospheres), a pressure regulator, and a respiratory interface, which may be a mouthpiece, half mask or full-face mask, assembled and mounted on a framed carrying harness.

 A self-contained breathing apparatus may be open-circuit or closed-circuit, and open circuit units may be demand supplied or continuous-flow.